rafszn/rm-express-js-template/README.md

 # RM Studio ExpressJS Template

-This template provides a minimal Express + MongoDB setup with common utilities pre-configured.
+This template provides a minimal Express + MongoDB setup with common utilities pre-configured, by RM Studios.

 ## Features